Avengers: Secret Wars – release date, cast speculation and plot theories

-Avengers: Secret Wars will be released in cinemas on 5th May, 2026, as Disney announces a major overhaul of its upcoming release schedule.
+Avengers: Secret Wars will be released in cinemas on 7th May, 2027.

 Who could be in the cast for Avengers: Secret Wars?